 Tolls.
 The largest part of the Commission's revenues is derived from the collection of all rates, rents, fees, charges, fines or other income derived by the Commission from the vehicular usage of the System and all rights to receive the same (as defined in the Senior Indenture, collectively the "Tolls").
 The Tolls are pledged to secure the Commission's outstanding turnpike revenue bonds issued under the Senior Indenture (collectively, the "Turnpike Revenue Bonds" or "Senior Revenue Bonds") and other parity and subordinate obligations under the Senior Indenture (including certain interest rate swap agreements), which are subject to or may be issued under the terms of the Senior Indenture.
-As of the date of this Official Statement, \$5,844,595,000 in aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
-The principal amount outstanding under the Senior Indenture on the date of this Official Statement includes (i) certain notes evidencing and securing \$383,500,000 in loans (issued in eight tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services (the "EB-5 Loans"), the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan (see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION" for additional information on the EB-5 Loans); and (ii) \$939,790,000 aggregate principal amount of variable rate obligations.
-Upon the issuance of the 2020B Bonds, \$6,086,220,000 in aggregate principal amount of Turnpike Revenue Bonds will be Outstanding under the Senior Indenture.
+As of the date of this Official Statement, \$6,021,170,000 in aggregate principal amount of Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
+The principal amount outstanding under the Senior Indenture on the date of this Official Statement includes (i) \$150,000,000 principal amount on the Line of Credit (the proceeds of which were used to pay the Commission's outstanding Turnpike Promissory Notes (2016-EB-5) that matured March 17, 2021); (ii) certain notes evidencing and securing \$233,500,000 in loans (issued in five tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services (the "EB-5 Loans"), the proceeds of which are being used to fund a portion of the I-95 Interchange project and certain projects in the Commission's current or any prior ten year capital plan (see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - COMMISSION INDEBTEDNESS AND OTHER OBLIGATIONS" for additional information on the EB-5 Loans); and (iii) \$939,790,000 aggregate principal amount of variable rate obligations.
+Upon the issuance of the 2021A Bonds, the \$150,000,000 Line of Credit will be repaid and the \$50,000,000 EB-5 Loan tranche maturing on May 10, 2021 will be defeased with proceeds of the 2021A Bonds, resulting in \$6,071,170,000 in aggregate principal amount of Turnpike Revenue Bonds Outstanding under the Senior Indenture.
+See "PLAN OF FINANCING" herein.

 Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$786,150,000.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines."
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN OTHER INFORMATION - Financial Policies and Guidelines."
 The Tolls are not pledged to secure the Subordinate Revenue Bonds (as defined below), the Special Revenue Bonds (as defined below), the Oil Franchise Tax Revenue Bonds (as defined below) and the Registration Fee Revenue Bonds (as defined below).
 Certain payments made from moneys in the General Reserve Fund which are derived from Tolls are, however, pledged on a wholly subordinate basis to secure payments due on Subordinate Revenue Bonds and Special Revenue Bonds.
+See "ADDITIONAL INDEBTEDNESS OF THE COMMISSION - Subordinate Indenture Bonds."

 Since 2009, the Commission has implemented annual increases in toll rates and other charges, as well as modifications to its commercial discounts, and expects to continue to implement future toll increases as determined by the Commission to be necessary to meet the then existing debt, capital and operational obligations of the Commission, including its payment obligations under Act 44.
-For a discussion of the Commission's revenue sources, including current rates and tolls and toll increases, see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Revenue Sources of the Commission," and " - Toll Schedule and Rates."
+For a discussion of the Commission's revenue sources, including current rates and tolls and toll increases, see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - FINANCIAL PLAN" and "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Revenue Sources of the Commission," and " - Toll Schedule and Rates."